TJU-Aerial-Robotics/YOPO/README.md

   </tr>
 </table>

-**Faster and Simpler:** The code is greatly simplified and refactored in Python/PyTorch.
-We also replaced the simulator with our CUDA-accelerated randomized environment, which is faster, lightweight, and boundless.
-For the stable version consistent with our paper, please refer to the [main](https://github.com/TJU-Aerial-Robotics/YOPO/tree/main) branch.

 ### Hardware:
 Our drone designed by [@Mioulo](https://github.com/Mioulo) is also open-source.
 The hardware components are listed in [hardware_list.pdf](hardware/hardware_list.pdf), and the SolidWorks file of carbon fiber frame can be found in [/hardware](hardware/) (complete assembly files are included in the [Release](https://github.com/TJU-Aerial-Robotics/YOPO/releases/tag/hardware)).